Tim Thomas (ice hockey, born 1974): Personal life

 After retiring from hockey, Thomas resided in Sandpoint, Idaho, and also Milton, Vermont.

 Thomas has become involved in numerous charitable events in the New England area, and established the Tim Thomas foundation which focused on helping those facing obstacles such as illness, lack of education, along providing disaster recovery in Vermont.
-In 2023 Thomas participated in a flood relief effort in Barre, Vermont, helping clean up and rebuild a heavily damaged YouthBuild center an organization offering job training and educational opportunities to youth aged 16-24.
+In 2023 Thomas participated in a flood relief effort in Barre, Vermont, helping clean up and rebuild a heavily damaged YouthBuild center an organization offering job training and educational opportunities to youth aged 16–24.

-On December 11, 2019 Thomas was honored by the Boston Bruins and dropped the ceremonial first puck during their game vs the Capitals.
+On December 11, 2019, Thomas was honored by the Boston Bruins and dropped the ceremonial first puck during their game vs the Capitals.

-In 2024 Thomas made a rare return to the hockey community, when he coached the Boston Bruins Alumni team in a benefit game along side his former teammate Brad Marchand.
+In December 2024, Thomas made a rare return to the hockey community, when he coached the Boston Bruins Alumni team in a benefit game alongside his former teammate Brad Marchand.
+While Thomas lives a mostly quiet lifestyle he has continued to make appearances with the Bruins alumni events and games.

 Disclosure of brain damage from concussions

 In the first few years of retirement, Thomas fell out of the public eye.
 Reporters' inquiries went unanswered, teammates lost contact, and phone numbers that Thomas used were disconnected.
 This led to speculation and jokes that he had gone off-grid and isolated himself in a bunker.

 In December 2019, at the ceremony for his induction into the United States Hockey Hall of Fame, Thomas revealed that he had suffered a concussion in December 2013 by getting hit in the head by a puck from the shot of a teammate during the warmup before a game with the Florida Panthers.
 The day after that game, Thomas found it extremely difficult to make decisions and communicate with others.
 He also started to experience suicidal thoughts.

 Thomas eventually received a brain scan which showed that two-thirds of his brain was getting less than five percent of typical blood flow while the other third of his brain was around fifty percent below typical blood flow.

 With treatment and rehabilitation, Thomas has seen modest improvements in his lifestyle and has been slowly reconnecting with hockey and his community.